Jugal211/weqacalc/README.md

-# WeqaCalc - Your All-in-One Financial Calculator
+# WeFin Calculator - Your All-in-One Financial Calculator

-WeqaCalc is a comprehensive Flutter-based financial calculator application designed to help users manage their finances effectively.
+WeFin Calculator is a comprehensive Flutter-based financial calculator application designed to help users manage their finances effectively.
 It provides various calculators for investments, loans, and retirement planning, all within a user-friendly interface.

 ## Table of Contents